leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

 > See [leonseng/nginx-mtls](https://github.com/leonseng/nginx-mtls) for more information on the external service

-For testing the connection, I will be deploying [curlimages/curl](https://hub.docker.com/r/curlimages/curl) image to perform `GET` requests to the external service:
+I deployed a `curl` pod to mimic an application performing a `GET` request to the external service:
 ```
 apiVersion: apps/v1
 kind: Deployment